331st Air Expeditionary Group

-The 331st Bombardment Group is an inactive United States Air Force unit.
-It was last assigned to the 315th Bombardment Wing, being stationed at Northwest Field, Guam.
-It was inactivated on 15 April 1946.
+The 331st Air Expeditionary Group is a provisional United States Air Force unit.
+It is assigned to Air Combat Command, (ACC) to activate or inactivate as needed.
+It was last active in 2008.

-During World War II, the unit was initially a B-17 Flying Fortress and B-24 Liberator operational training unit (OTU).
-Redesignated as a replacement training unit (RTU) in December 1943.
-Inactivated on 1 April 1944 when Second Air Force switched to B-29 Superfortress training.
-Late in the war the group was reactivated and trained as a Very Heavy (VH) B-29 Superfortress group The group served in the Pacific Ocean theater of World War II as part of Twentieth Air Force.
-The 331st Bomb Group's aircraft engaged in very heavy bombardment B-29 Superfortress operations against Japan.
+During World War II, the unit activated as the 331st Bombardment Group.
+It was initially a Boeing B-17 Flying Fortress and Consolidated B-24 Liberator Operational Training Unit (OTU).
+It became a Replacement Training Unit (RTU) in December 1943.
+It was inactivated on 1 April 1944 in a general reorganization of Army Air Forces training units.
+Late in the war the group was reactivated and trained as a Boeing B-29 Superfortress group The group served in the Pacific Ocean theater of World War II as part of Twentieth Air Force.
+The group's aircraft engaged in very heavy bombardment operations against Japan.

+The group was converted to provisional status in 2008 and assigned to ACC to use as needed.

 History

 Heavy bomber replacement training

 The 331st Bombardment Group was first activated in July 1942 at Salt Lake City Army Air Base, Utah with the 461st, 462d, 463d and 464th Bombardment Squadrons assigned.
 In September it moved to Casper Army Air Field, where it conducted Boeing B-17 Flying Fortress replacement training until 1943, when it converted to the Consolidated B-24 Liberator.
 Replacement training units were oversized units which trained aircrews prior to their deployment to combat theaters.
 However, the Army Air Forces found that standard military units, based on relatively inflexible tables of organization, were not proving to be well adapted to the training mission.
 Accordingly, it adopted a more functional system in which each base was organized into a separate numbered unit, while the groups and squadrons acting as replacement training units were disbanded or inactivated.
 This resulted in the 331st, along with other units at Casper, being inactivated in the spring of 1944 and being replaced by the 211th AAF Base Unit (Combat Crew Training Station, Heavy), which assumed the 331st Group's mission, personnel, and equipment.